 This post is the third installment of a three-part series on Small Intestine Bacterial Overgrowth focusing on SIBO diet, food lists, and lifestyle changes.
 For more on SIBO symptoms and testing, see Part 1.
 For more on herbal antibiotics, supplements and probiotics for SIBO, see Part 2.
+For a more up-to-date and thorough resource, check out my new book SIBO Made Simple.

 One of the questions I’ve gotten the most around my recent battle with critters in my small intestine is what’s the best SIBO diet.